tdkimmel2/neovim/README.md

 \<leader\>y = paste to system clipboard \
 \<leader\>Y = paste line to system clipboard

-Ctrl-o = jump back to the previous file/location\
+Ctrl-o = jump back to the previous cursor location or file\
-Ctrl-i = jump forward to the next file/location\
+Ctrl-i = jump forward to the next cursor location or file\
 Ctrl-6 = switch between previoiusly edited file\
 \<backspace\> = remapped to be the same as Ctrl-6